Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: The multiscale approximation and the bias-variance tradeoff

 For completeness, we present the remaining definitions:

-In order to extend~\eqref{Eq-2-5} into manifold-valued functions, we introduce~$\EM$ as the expected value in the manifold~$\M$.
-We use the Karcher mean as a numerical approximation of the expected mean.
-In Hadamard manifolds, the Karcher mean exists and is unique, for nonnegative weights~\cite{huning2019convergence}.
+To extend~\eqref{Eq-2-5} to manifold-valued functions, we introduce~$\EM$ to denote the expected value on the manifold~$\M$.
+We do not claim a full theoretical decomposition on manifolds; the bias ratio is therefore used as a diagnostic tool.